rijs/fullstack/README.md

 * [ ] Android Client
 * [ ] Go one level deeper with MutationObservers
 * [x] Add unit tests
+* [ ] Make each instance an self-contained, independent node

 ## Tests